orcajs/orca.js/README.md

 High Level Architecture:

-Orca.js contains JavaScript code that defines and API which can be easily incorporated into any web application to enable real time communication.
+Orca.js contains JavaScript code that defines an API which can be easily incorporated into any web application to enable real time communication.
 At runtime, the generic code for the call control API is downloaded to the browser, along with transport libraries tailored to the individual service provider’s network.
 This allows applications to be written once, and run in any ORCA-compatible service provider network.

 ORCA allows application developers to take advantage of call control and addressing capabilities built into modern service provider networks, without requiring expertise in call control.
 In fact, the application developer may not be aware of the specific call control system, eg IMS, being used.